CompCogNeuro/CompCogNeuro.github.io/content/inhibition.md

 Finally, because the SST neurons specifically target dendrites instead of cell bodies,

-Again see the [[inhibition sim]] to explore these equations and parameters in a simple network with full instrumentation to record all the FS-FFFB values.
+Again see the [[inhibition simulation]] to explore these equations and parameters in a simple network with full instrumentation to record all the FS-FFFB values.

 ## Inhibition pages